alpha037/atlas-activator/README.md

 # atlas-windows-activation

-An independent bare nodejs server to send an embedded bash script for Windows 10 activation.
+An independent bare nodejs server to send an embedded windows host script for Windows 10 activation.